 So in 1989, Michael received a phone call from Joe.
 The three of them got together in California for dinner and hit it off.
 Just like that, a family was reconnected.

-Bruce eventually became his brother’s manager.
+Bruce eventually became his brother’s agent/manager.
 After watching Michael do his thing in the ring for Evander Holyfield vs. Riddick Bowe in 1992, including belting out his famous “Let’s Get Ready To Rumble!” catchphrase, he hatched an idea to make Michael a very rich man.
 He trademarked the phrase and became president and CEO of their company, The Buffer Partnership.

 “That was then and we’re here today and I’m still his manager and partner.
 We have a fantastic relationship and I love my brother very much,” Bruce told BT Sport.